chris00walker/domain-model/DDD_Artefacts/docs/v2/domain-knowledge/integrations/context-map.md

 - **Inventory ↔ Order**: Order processing must conform to inventory availability models.
 - **Analytics ↔ All Domains**: Analytics conforms to the event structures provided by other domains.

-### Anti-corruption Layer Pattern
+#### 4.1.4 Anti-Corruption Layer

-Used to isolate a domain model from external systems or legacy domains.
+Used to protect a model from corruption when integrating with external systems or legacy code.

 **Examples**:
+- **Catalog ↔ External Suppliers**: Translates between supplier data formats and our domain model.
 - **Payment → Payment Gateway**: Isolates payment domain from payment provider specifics.
 - **Shipping → Fulfillment Partners**: Translates between shipping partner APIs and our domain model.

+#### 4.1.5 Shared Kernel

+Used when multiple teams share a subset of the domain model, including code or database schemas.

+**Examples**:
+- **Common Types Library**: Shared value objects and domain primitives used across contexts.
+- **Shared Event Definitions**: Common event schemas used for cross-context communication.

-### Open Host Service Pattern
+#### 4.1.6 Open Host Service Pattern

 Used to provide a well-defined interface for integration with multiple other contexts.